Be prepared for anything on your next road trip. Photo: Creative Commons

 - Disposable rain ponchos

-- Extra pair of keys.
+- Extra set of keys.

 Personal Products

-I grab a small zip top bag and pack it with personal care products.
+I grab a small zip-top bag and pack it with personal care products.
 Just in case I get stranded overnight unexpectedly.

 - Deodorant